ahmedel-bar/Writeups/TryHackMe/Splunk 2 /Splunk_2.md

   Answer : `hbernhard@berkbeer.com`

 #### Q6: What is the name of the file attachment that Amber sent to a contact at the competitor?
-- index="botsv2" smtp  aturing@froth.ly berkbeer
+- index="botsv2" smtp  "aturing@froth.ly" berkbeer

 ![attachment](Images/5.png)